Heartwood Carbon 1

 Project Information:

-Heartwood Carbon 1 is a commercial plantation forestry project primarily located across the Gippsland region of Victoria, with aggregated sites positioned near Yarram, Sale, and Traralgon, as well as a property further inland near Tallarook (approximately 90km north of Melbourne).
+Heartwood Carbon 1 is a plantation forestry project located primarily across the Gippsland region of Victoria, with dispersed sites situated near the towns of Yarram, Sale, and Traralgon, and an additional site in central Victoria near Seymour.
 Registered in August 2022, the project currently covers approximately 428 hectares.
-The project operates on land historically used for grazing and agriculture, integrating timber production into these existing landscapes.
+The project operates as an aggregation of multiple properties, evidenced by the scattered coordinates and recent administrative variations that have added and removed land from the project area since its inception.